jmluis/trade-platform/README.md

 **Users** get the most up to date stock price from **Stock**, and send actions to **Trade**.

 It is also where filling of the orders happens.
-A trade can have four status: **Created, Processing, Filled, or Rejected.
+A trade can have four status: **Created, Processing, Filled, or Rejected **.

-## 4. Web Microservice
+## 4. Web Microservice -- Angular
+This is a User Interface for the  Spring Boot REST API for Trade Services.

+This UI allows users to create new accounts, place trades, and evaluate user portfolios.